psellars-fraedom/base-boxes/README.md

 # Base Boxes
 Useful base box creation capabilities using Packer for Fraedom contributors.
 At this time base boxes can be created for use with [Vagrant](https://www.vagrantup.com/) on [VirtualBox](https://www.virtualbox.org/) and [Hyper-V](https://technet.microsoft.com/en-us/library/mt169373.aspx) use.
 The main purpose of these base boxes is to enable rapid development on a local environment.
 These boxes will be orchestrated along with provisioning pipelines to create useful local environments.
 Fraedom default security, box hardening and standard environment applications should be added at this level in the infrastructure pipeline.

+This repository is unlikely to have many contributors as most Fraedom contributors will be consumers of its output rather than direct contributors.
+It is intended that a CI Server will be the main user of this repository to create artifacts that downstream consumers can access.
+As such the expectation is that the CI build will provide [Vagrant](https://www.vagrantup.com/) boxes for consumption - at this time supporting the [VirtualBox provider](https://www.vagrantup.com/docs/virtualbox/) and [Hyper-V provider](https://www.vagrantup.com/docs/hyperv/) usage.

 This repository favours [VirtualBox](https://www.virtualbox.org/) for building base boxes due to [Packer](https://www.packer.io/) not supporting [Hyper-V](https://technet.microsoft.com/en-us/library/mt169373.aspx) out of the box.

 ## Software Dependencies